Friday, February 21, 2014

 Kate Higgins of Ireland, My Brick wall.

-The doctor who delivered my grandfather put down her name as “Bridget” (as Irish ladies were often called in America at that time, a generic first name).
-Lore has it her husband was a driver who was killed in an accident when my grandfather was very young.
-Documentation contradicts this.
-Her naturalization petition has proved to be most consistent with the truth (more later).
-She had to get her neighbors to swear that she was telling the truth—and by then she’d been in America for decades.
+The doctor who delivered my grandfather put down her name as “Bridget” (as Irish women were often called this generic name).
+Family lore told me her husband was killed in an accident when my grandfather was very young.
+Documentation contradicts this (see her naturalization petition).

 She was dark-haired and had brown hair.
 In March 1934 when she was a middle-aged widow, she was 5’6” and 200 pounds.
-According to my father who ate at her house after school now and then, not a particularly good cook (but which never stopped his brother Joe).
+According to my father who ate at her house after school now and then, not a particularly good cook (but which never deterred his brother

-Kate had Jack in the Maternity Hospital of New York Mothers' Home of the Sisters of Misericorde which was at 531 East 86th Street, New York, NY—a charitable hospital for unwed mothers.
-You could say she was a widow, that’s why she had her baby there—but her son’s birth certificate says UNKNOWN where the father’s name would be.
-That is telling-and other support is in a 1927 document.
-Victor (AKA Jack)'s birth certificate:
+Kate had my grandfather in the Maternity Hospital of New York Mothers' Home of the Sisters of Misericorde which was at 531 East 86th Street, New York, NY—a charitable hospital for unwed mothers.
+On his birth certificate where the father’s name would be, it says “Unknown”.

 1905 Birth Certificate of Victor Higgins to Bridget Higgins